Kevin-Kinyua/webch-/README.md

 To get started with the Real-Time Chat Application, follow these steps:

 1. Clone the repository.
-2. Install dependencies using `npm install` in both the `frontend` and `backend` directories. (express, socket.io, nodemon, moment JS)
+2. Install dependencies using `npm install` in the terminal. (express, socket.io, nodemon, moment JS).
+3. Run `npm run dev`.

 ## License